nshantha/athenyx/README.md

 - Make better-informed technical decisions
 - Reduce on-call burden through intelligent automation
 - Accelerate incident response with contextual system understanding

+## Why Actuamind?
+Actuamind was created to address the growing complexity in modern software ecosystems.
+As codebases expand and team structures evolve, the knowledge of how everything fits together becomes increasingly siloed and fragmented.
+We built Actuamind to democratize this knowledge and create an intelligent assistant that not only understands your software but can also take action on it.

+Key motivations:
+- Reduce context-switching for developers
+- Minimize knowledge loss during team transitions
+- Accelerate onboarding of new team members
+- Enable 24/7 support without burnout
+- Create a single source of truth for all knowledge

 ## Current Features